fdsayre/fdsayre.github.io/_posts/2025-09-15-Weeknotes-for-2025-Week-38.md

 layout: single
 tags:
 - sabbatical
-- reflections
+- genAI
-title: "Weeknotes for 2025 Week 37: It's time to start making"
+title: "Weeknotes for 2025 Week 38 - Time, attention, knowing, materials, care, digital gardens, books, and internet culture"
-type:
-- WeekNotes
 ---

 > *Weeknotes are where I share what I am doing without worrying too much about them being perfect.
 They are a way of thinking-in-public.
 They are written quickly and generally without editing.*